-The GRE general and subject test requirements are suspended for fall 2021 due to COVID-19.
+The GRE general and subject test requirements are suspended for fall 2022.
 Please do not send us GRE test scores.
 If you do, the scores will not be reviewed or considered by the department's Admissions Committee.

 Here are some suggestions on how to strengthen your application: